Detecting the genuine multipartite two-way steerability with linear steering inequalities: Conclusions

+In previous works, how to define and detect the genuine multipartite steerability (GMS), is still an unsolved problem ~\cite{he-reid,li-chen,csan,rmm,gmdrm}.
+In present work, based on the two assumptions that GMS is stronger than the genuine multipartite entanglement and GMS is weaker than the genuine multipartite nonlocality, we have given a definition of the two-way GMS with a generalized LHS model.
+Several LSIs have been developed for detecting the two-way GMS.

 For the multipartite system, the LSIs in this work are limited for the case where the measurement has a finite number of experimental settings.
 To show whether a state is genuine multipartite steerable, as it has been required in the bipartite system, the continuous experimental settings should be considered~\cite{Wiseman1}.
-Besides the Bell operators, one may also construct LSIs for the multipartite system from the entanglement witness operators~\cite{Guhne}.
 We leave such kind of LSIs as our future works.

 \acknowledgements This work was supported by the National Natural Science Foundation of China (Grant No.~12147208), and the Fundamental Research Funds for the Central Universities (Grant No. 2682021ZTPY050).